MetaCommunity/igneous-math/README.md

 * A primary concern: "Rigorous metadata recording," i.e insofar as to record the source of a calculation or a measurement, as "measurement metadata," for purpose of reference - cf. [LoC MODS RDF](http://www.loc.gov/standards/mods/modsrdf/), [LoC PREMIS](http://www.loc.gov/standards/premis/)
     * If a numeric value is a result of a calculation, it should be annotated as a calculation, and annotated for the methodology in which the calculation was derived
     * If a numeric value is a result of a measurement, it should be annoted with the identity of the device by which the measurement was obtained, as well as the configuration of the measurement system in which the device was applied.
     * In effect, this requires a development of an object model for measurement devices.
-See also: [EDIF], [ISO-10303], [STEP]
+See also: [EDIF], [ISO-10303], [STEP]; JEDEC; [About STEP](http://www.ida-step.net/support/resources/about-step), but not as if to neglect the derivation of parts of the STEP standard from EDIF;
     * For interactive/manual calculations and measurements, an applicaiton may request user input for establishing the respective source of calculation or measurement
     * For automated calculations or measurements with multiple heterogenous data sources, a data model may be developed such that would effectively "tag" each measured value with the identity of the measurement system from which the value was "read"